 - Provides a framework for government service providers to take advantage of enterprise data and identity verification events, eliminating the need for duplicate identity verification processes.

-- Includes a mobile identity verification application to achieve a high level of assurance from a citizen’s mobile phone (including biometrics, facial recognition, shared secret).
+- Can include a mobile identity verification application to achieve a high level of assurance from a citizen’s mobile phone (including biometrics, facial recognition, shared secret).

 - Is integration ready to utilize SecureKey Concierge and VerifiedMe services.